LeZuse/este-old/assets/js/dev/readme.txt

 How to use it

-	ulimit -n 10000 (because watch can handle 256 files max on default) node assets/js/dev/start
+	ulimit -n 10000 (because watch can handle 256 files max on default) it's needed both for start and tests scrip

+	node assets/js/dev/start
 		- will start server, watch coffee and stylus files, make deps